CristianDavideConte/universalSmoothScroll/README.md

 **Every scroll-animation** triggered by the API **can be interrupted** at any moment and **supports custom ease functions.**<br>
 **Multiple scroll-animations** can be played **at the same time** on 1 or more DOM's elements.<br>

+# Demo
+You can try out some of the API functionalities [HERE](https://cristiandavideconte.github.io/universalSmoothScroll/) !

 # How to install
 ## NPM:
 coming soon...